0xcolinhenderson/0xcolinhenderson/README.md

 ## About me!

 I'm currently a Junior at the University of California, Santa Cruz, getting my bachelors degree in Computer Science!
 I love building projects, websites, and tools to make life easier.
 You can check out <a href="https://www.colinhenderson.dev." target="_blank">my site</a> to learn a bit more about me, or look around at some of my projects.
 I started coding in high school and have been hooked ever since.
-While the last year of my coding expeirnece has been academic, personal, and freelance work, I do have experience as a software engineering intern where I primarily developed in the C# ASP.NET ecosystem (Check out my website for more info!)
+While the last year of my coding experience has been primarily academic, personal, and freelance work, I do have experience as a software engineering intern where I primarily developed in the C# ASP.NET ecosystem (Check out my website for more info!)

 I'm currently looking for work & internship opportunities!
 Please reach out to me on <a href="https://linkedin.com/in/colinchenderson/" target="_blank">LinkedIn</a> (although it's much more likely I'm reaching out to you).